 In alphabetical order

-If you would like to arrange a baptism at St Marys, in the first instance please contact the Vicar, David Lloyd.
-Clicking this link will take you to his contact details.
+If you would like to arrange a baptism at St Marys, in the first instance please contact the Vicar, Janice Collier.
+Clicking this link will take you to her contact details.

 Carillon (more correctly 'Chimes')